MoralisWeb3/docs/docs/02-web3-data-api/evm/token-api/how-to-get-all-erc20-transactions-by-wallet.md

 ---
 title: "How to get all ERC20 transactions by wallet"
 slug: "how-to-get-all-erc20-transactions-by-wallet"
-excerpt: "Learn how to get all ERC20 transactions by wallet using Moralis Token API."
+description: "Learn how to get all ERC20 transactions by wallet using Moralis Token API."
 ---
 ## Prerequisites